Choosing Your Wedding Jewelry: A Guide for the Bride

 The color of your gown is an important consideration as well.
 If you are wearing a white wedding dress, you will want to stick to brighter metals and gems (think silver or platinum, and white pearls, diamonds, or crystals).
 If you are wearing a cream or ivory dress, gold and creamier colors, especially vintage pieces, work well.
 Golden South Sea pearls are a particularly gorgeous way tocomplement the richness of an ivory gown.
 Of course, brides are not restrictedto wearing only white or cream-colored jewelry.
 For a bright and fresh accent,consider jewelry in the same color family as your bouquet, i.e. if you are planning to carry pink peonies or even fuchsia roses, pastel pink pearls can make for more whimsical and beautiful accessories, or a birthstone can serve as both a colorful and a meaningful accent.

-And finally, I really want to point out the base outline to this little text was generously given via Tony over at Play it productions.
-They're a brilliant multimedia design companys.
+And finally, I really want to point out the base outline to this little text was generously given via Jason over at 5 Star Fence Supply.
+They're a brilliant fence and deck suppliers.
 I invariably appreciate a fantastic proposal!

 Follow your neckline:

 The neckline of your dress can help determinethe shape and relative size of your jewelry selections.

 With the simple elegance of these classicnecklines, a simple strand or a shorter pendant serves as the perfect finishing touch.
 Include matching earrings and bracelet for a sophisticated and timelesslook.

 Consider drop or chandelier earrings, ormore substantial hair jewelry, while skipping the necklace.
 If you have long sleeves, forgo a bracelet as well (as you will see in tip #3 be careful of the temptation to over-do it!).